ZipCPU/sdspi/README.md

   this component and the [ZipCPU](https://zipcpu.com/about/zipcpu.html).

 - **AXI Support**: This design has also been demonstrated in AXI environments.
-  The control interface has an AXI-Lite port which can be used to interact with the IP.
+  The control interface also has an (optional) AXI-Lite port which can be used to interact with the IP.
 A flag exists to swap endianness, so that the design will be properly little endian when using this interface.
-The design now includes an integrated AXI DMA.
+The AXI version of the design includes an integrated AXI DMA.

 - **CRC Tokens**: CRC token's are 5b response values, indicating whether or not a page has transferred successfully.
-  The [frontend](rtl/sdfrontend.v) can successfully recognize those CRC tokens following block write transfers.
+  The [frontend](rtl/sdio/sdfrontend.v) can successfully recognize those CRC tokens following block write transfers.

   Failure to receive a CRC token when one is expected will (now) generate an